-I had the interesting experience lately of working with a new, talented artist on the backgrounds for Almost Hero 2.
+I had the interesting experience lately of working with a new, talented artist on the backgrounds of Almost Hero 2.
 Even the most talented on pixel ninjas can be staggered by the limitations of NES art and backgrounds, however.
-This article deals with the process of giving and applying constructive criticism, how artwork evolves through that process, working with restrictions and what different approaches to artwork can accomplish.
+This article deals with the process of giving and applying constructive criticism, how artwork evolves through that process, working with restrictions, and what different approaches to artwork can accomplish.

-To recap: Almost Hero was the first beat em up, a personal favorite genre of mine, that we released for the NES.
-Initially, we we were just going to use the project as a teaching tool and a fun game to set up at conventions.
+To recap: Almost Hero was the first beat 'em up, a personal favorite genre of mine, that we released for the NES.
+Initially, we were just going to use the project as a teaching tool and a fun game to set up at conventions.
 After about six months of bringing it to events like Magfest, we had enough followers interested in a purchase that we did a limited run.

 Almost Hero follows our ninja rookie as he tries to save his master’s Itsy shop and e-commerce business.
 This adventure that takes him through various locations, like shark-infested streets and turtle-troubled sewers.
 At its core, the game is meant to suit speedrun-style play.
 There are speed runs of River City Ransom at sub 8 minutes, and we aimed to allow similar feats to be pulled off with Almost Hero.
 The mechanics are easy to pick up, and each level offers a different challenge.
-The story progresses from a center hub, allowing a player to choose their own destiny as to which area they’ll punch through first.
+The story progresses from a central hub, allowing a player to choose their own destiny as to which area they’ll punch through first.

 The experience of making the game taught us a lot about NES art and keeping backgrounds, sprites, and other elements in spec, and we’re looking forward to expanding and improving upon the first game with Almost Hero 2.
 It will be a slow and steady project for us to massage the next few months, and the fiery spirit of the hopeful, troubled ninja will guide us along.
 Here are some brief, technical changes:

 A smaller sprite size than the original game.
 They’re small enough so that many characters and a lot of action can be on screen at once, even with the NES sprite restrictions, yet big enough to have a lot of detail and character.
-Our main ninja has been successfully changing his eating habits, and has lost a bit of chub as a result.
+Our main ninja has been successfully changing his eating habits and has lost a bit of chub as a result.

 - More detailed backgrounds designed from the start to allow for parallax scrolling.